QUARRIES SQUARE STREET,

 - All Committee decisions must be decided by a simple majority vote.
 Every Committee Member has the right to ask for a secret vote.

-- The Committee can appoint a member, on a part-time basis, to help with administrative work.
+- The Committee can appoint a member, on part-time basis, to help with administrative work.
 The remuneration and working time are related and fixed by the Committee.

 CHAPTER IV – HONORARY MEMBERS

 - The Committee can nominate Patrons, who must be officials of the M.U.F.C., Hon Presidents, who must have been Presidents of the Club for at least a year, and Hon.
 Members of the Club, people who in the opinion of the members have been of service to our organization.
 These nomination/s must be approved during the A.G.M.
 These positions must be approved and/or renewed every year during the A.G.M. except when the nomination is for life.

 - An Honorary President or Member who decides to sit for the local Committee election must first resign from the role of Honorary President or Member.
 If the Member is not elected, the Member would be reinstated with his Honorary status again if approved by the AGM.